 - I was not asked by the authorities to remove my solar panels.
 They are not illegal.

 - We bought our solar panel here.
 However, I am not saying that this is the best one out there in the market.
-It is simply the one which my husband bought.
+It is simply the one which we bought.

 7. Other environmental tips for an eco-friendly home